AndreaBozzo/woosh/README.md

 # woosh

 Python tool for EU VAT validation and company web search.
 Helps to get rid of Google bullsh*t and ads.
+Main files MUST contain ASCII art, this is mandatory and entirely for memes purposes.

 ## Project Structure